fiattt/genesis/readme.md

 ### 3. Configure The Snapshot Parameters

-**If you're taking a "final" snapshot**, you really don't need to change much.
-Explore the options as defined [here](https://github.com/EOSIO/genesis/wiki/Advanced-Configuration-Options)
+**If you're taking a "final" snapshot**, much of the configuration is automatic.
+- A final snapshot will be taken automatically if the **crowdsale has ended** and the **tokens are frozen**, and will  override configured `period`.
+Block ranges for the snapshot will be determined by the opening block (first transaction from crowdsale contract) and the *deterministic freeze block*.
+This is to prevent user error.

 **If you're taking an "ongoing" snapshot,** change "period" to the period for which you would like to generate a snapshot.
 **Note** If you put in a period that hasn't yet completed, the "last closed period" will override your choice.

+Explore the options as defined [here](https://github.com/EOSIO/genesis/wiki/Advanced-Configuration-Options)

 ### 4. Run the Snapshot